 - HOW TO MOVE AROUND

 Moving through Singapore is easy.
-You can catch public transports like bus and train or a taxi.
-If you plan to use the public transports (MRT/LRT), it’s really convenient to buy the Singapore Tourist Pass that allow you unlimited rides.
+You can catch public transports like buses and trains or a taxi.
+If you plan to use public transports (MRT/LRT), it’s really convenient to buy the Singapore Tourist Pass that allow you unlimited rides.
 You can buy it from the TransitLink Ticket Office or Automated STP Kiosk.

 Tip: Download the smart app Moovit to find the best routes and public transport to your destination.